Validation

 If multiple wires go into one contact, the sizes will be summed to calculate the total gauge.

-Multiple wire gauges are calculated by converting AWG to mm², adding them together, then converting back to AWG.
+Multiple wire gauges are calculated by converting all units to mm², adding them together, then converting back to the harness’s default gauge unit.

 Connector Cavities